 Every type of wood, indeed every piece of wood, is different and will react differently to kigoroshi attempts.
 Let’s review the physical properties of wood relevant to kigoroshi by examining a cross-section of a tree.
 For instance summer wood is carefully designed to transmit large amounts of water and nutrients, and so is comprised of large cells with thin walls.
 After the tree is felled and as the moisture content of the wood decreases, the cells shrink, the cell walls become thinner, harder, stronger and wrinkled and crinkled.

-Winter wood in most commercial varieties is designed less to transmit water and nutrients and more to resist wind and winter storms.
+Winter wood in most commercial varieties is designed to resist wind and winter storms.
 It is comprised of much smaller cells with thicker, stronger walls.

-Effective kigoroshi temporarily squashes the cells of summer wood in what is called elastic deformation, meaning the deformation is temporary so that the cells rebounds to near their original volume when the moisture content is increased depending on the nature of the wood and the elapsed time.
+Effective kigoroshi temporarily squashes the cells of summer wood in what is called “elastic deformation,” meaning the deformation is temporary so that the cells rebounds to near their original volume when the pressure is removed, depending on the nature of the wood and the elapsed time.

-The cell walls of winter wood, on the other hand, instead of squashing and then rebounding, are often shattered by kigoroshi in many cases and will rebound little.
-This is called plastic deformation.
+The cell walls of winter wood, on the other hand, instead of squashing and then rebounding, are often shattered by kigoroshi and can rebound little.
+This permanent damage is due to “plastic deformation.”